How to analyze Microsoft Sentinel Daily Cap Alerts - AADNonInteractiveUserSignInLogs

 Analytics Rule

-If we want to get alerted, we can setup an analytics rule within Microsoft Sentinel as shown in the example below.
+If we want to get alerted, we can set up an analytics rule within Microsoft Sentinel as shown in the example below.

 The Alert

-Whit the analytics rule in place, we get an alert as shown below when the daily data cap is reached.
+With the analytics rule in place, we get an alert as shown below when the daily data cap is reached.

 Analyzing the Data Usage

-Log Analytics is opened with a predefined query that shows the usage.
+Log Analytics is opened with a predefined query that shows usage.
 Here we see that LogManagement had an increase in data ingestion.
 Remove the start date and set the time range to 24 hours.

 Usage